flow-r/flowr/README.md

 flow
 ======

-R pacakge to design (and submit) complex workflows, such that optimization/parallelization is easy.
+R pacakge to design (and deploy) complex workflows, in a effective and efficient manner on High Perfomance computing clusters.

 Please visit [docs.flowr.space](http://docs.flowr.space) for more information.